This post may contain affiliate links.

 • Add a 1 tsp of cayenne pepper to add a KICK!

-• Reduce the sauce down in a saucepan on the hob (boil for 5 minutes until thickened) before adding back to the meat.
+• For gravy, reduce the sauce down in a saucepan on the hob (boil for 5 minutes until thickened) before adding back to the meat.

 MOre slow cooker beef recipes…